cryptexfinance/documentation/docs/pi/introduction.md

 Cryptex Finance version π is an improvement over the previous [version v2](v2/intro).
 Cryptex Finance π is built on top of perennial v2 and, it comes with several features.
-Version π uses low latency on-demand oracles, more capital efficient and provides upto 100x leverage.
+Version π uses low latency on-demand oracles, more capital efficient and provides up to 100x leverage.

 ### Comparison with V2